 - Start A Workplace Challenge

-If you work in a large office, chances are you aren’t the only one who wants to move more.
+If you work in a large office, the chances are you aren’t the only one who wants to move more.
 Talk to your boss about the possibility of starting a challenge within the office to be more active.
 The prize could be something simple such as a gift card for free coffee for the person who moves the most.
-Even if you aren’t allowed to start something official, don’t be afraid to ask a few coworkers to join you in a private challenge to see who can get the most steps in during a day.
+Even if you aren’t allowed to start something official, don’t be afraid to ask a few coworkers to join you in a private challenge to see who can get the most steps in a day.

-- Talk To Colleagues Instead Of Email
+- Talk To Colleagues Instead of Email

 In an office setting, it can be tempting to email your coworkers when you need something.
 It’s time to put a stop to this practice, get in the habit of getting up to walk to your coworkers’ desk instead.
 Chances are you’ll enjoy the break and experience less communication issues this way.

 If your weekends are filled with kids’ soccer or football games, you are probably used to bringing a chair to sit in while you watch.
 Instead, ditch the chair and walk up and down the field from the sidelines watching the action.
 This way you’ll have a better view and you’ll get to be more active in the process.